-Function Threshold Power (FTP) is a measure of your ability to maintain a high — but manageable — power output for a somewhat lengthy duration.
-From a physiological perspective, it’s the point at which your lactate production has risen, leveled off, and then closely matches your body’s ability to remove lactate.
+Function Threshold Power (FTP) is a measure of your ability to maintain a high but manageable power output for a somewhat lengthy duration.
+From a physiological perspective, it’s the cycling power you produce when your lactate production has risen, leveled off, and then closely matches your body’s ability to remove lactate.
 This just barely keeps that lactate flooding at bay.
-In other words, it’s that grey area between the power you can sustain for a very long duration, typically an hour, and the fleeting power you can only tolerate for a couple of minutes.
+In cycling, FTP is that grey area between the power you can sustain for a very long duration, typically an hour, and the fleeting power you can only tolerate for a couple of minutes.

 However, when you are cycling at higher intensities, the anaerobic system contributes more.
 The anaerobic system metabolizes fuel sources without oxygen and creates energy much faster.
 As you work harder, the oxygen you can use tops out, even as your leg muscles require more energy, which will begin to overwhelm the anaerobic system.
 As you continue cycling at high intensities, lactate produced by the anaerobic system accumulates in the muscles.
 Your breathing ramps higher, your legs start to burn, and your time at this power output becomes very limited.

 There’s a harmony between energy systems, and a ‘lactic balance’ is achieved just below the point of overwhelming the anaerobic system.
 This metabolic steady state, often termed your lactate threshold, actually correlates really closely with your FTP.
 So much so, that the two terms are basically synonymous.